 HR policies (eg recruitment and disability practices) are examined.
 Recommendations were made in line with the proposed Code of Good Practice and possible cost implications to the relevant company are highlighted.

-The following areas will be specifically addressed:
+The following areas are specifically addressed:

 • Recruitment and dismissal